keboola/connection-docs/tutorial/manipulate/index.md

 Then click on *New Transformation* button to create an individual transformation.
 Make sure to enter its *Name* and select *Backend*.
 A backend is the engine running the transformation script;
-it is either a database server (Snowflake, Redshift, MySQL) or a language interpreter (R, Python).
+it is either a database server (Snowflake, Redshift) or a language interpreter (R, Python).
 Name your transformation *Denormalize opportunities*, and choose the **Snowflake** backend.

 {: .image-popup}